sagemathinc/cocalc_tutorial/interactions/interactions.md

 ![Access check](./assets/ls_assignment.png)

-In the case you want to change a read only file into a read and write, type `chmod a+w filename` on the terminal.
+In case you want to change a read only file into a read and write, type `chmod a+w filename` on the terminal.

 ## Group Projects
 There are various ways in which you can facilitate students' group projects in CoCalc.